-Independently lead and execute audit engagements, or supervise audit staff when applicable, ensuring timely delivery of high‑quality, well‑supported audit results.
+Independently lead and execute audit engagements, or supervise audit staff when applicable, ensuring timely delivery of high‑quality, well‑supported audit results

-Review and assess audit work to confirm accuracy, completeness, relevance, and adherence to internal audit policies, procedures, and IIA Standards.
+Review and assess audit work to confirm accuracy, completeness, relevance, and adherence to internal audit policies, procedures, and IIA Standards

-Evaluate audit issues to ensure appropriate identification of risk exposures, root causes, and practical, effective management action plans.
+Evaluate audit issues to ensure appropriate identification of risk exposures, root causes, and practical, effective management action plans

-Plan audit engagements by: Understanding and documenting business processes
+Understanding and documenting business processes

 Identifying key risks and controls